olivianhu/olivianhu/README.md

-## Hi, I'm Olivia!
+Hi, I'm Olivia!
-- Currently a sophomore studying computer science at the University of Pennsylvania
-- Interested in software dev, web dev, and data science
-- Feel free to reach out at [huolivia@seas.upenn.edu](huolivia@seas.upenn.edu) :)
+I'm currently a sophomore studying computer science at the University of Pennsylvania interested in software/web dev and data science.
+Outside of school, I like to explore music + restaurants!
+Feel free to reach out at [huolivia@seas.upenn.edu](huolivia@seas.upenn.edu) :)

 <!--
 **olivianhu/olivianhu** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.